hand-e-fr/OpenHosta.js/PORTING_STATUS.md

 - **Environment overrides:** Python forwards `*args/**kargs` to `jinja2.Template`.
 The JS port instead accepts an optional `env` (a `nunjucks.Environment`).
 Additional template-level toggles must be provided via that environment instance until we see concrete use cases.
 - **Inspection hooks:** Python functions receive rich objects via attributes.
 The TS helpers (`printLastPrompt`, `printLastDecoding`) rely on duck typing and will log fallback messages when the expected methods are missing; stricter typings may emerge once models/pipelines are ported.
 - **Core config & defaults:** `.env` discovery matches Python, but the default pipeline/model are placeholders.
 They accept metadata and API parameters yet do not execute remote calls; the structure is in place so the rest of the system can attach behavior later.
-- **Type conversion:** Python relies on actual runtime types (`typing`, enums, dataclasses, pydantic).
-JS exposes a `TypeDescriptor` DSL so analyzers can describe the expected shape explicitly.
-It currently covers primitives, arrays/tuples/dicts, unions, enums, and custom parsers; bridging it with real TypeScript types will happen when the analyzer is ported.
+- **Type conversion & analysis:** Python relies on actual runtime types (`typing`, enums, dataclasses, pydantic).
+JS exposes a `TypeDescriptor` DSL and `setHostaSignature` so callers can describe shapes manually until AST-based inspection is ported.
+Automatic extraction of annotations/docstrings still to come.
 - **Pipeline execution:** `OneTurnConversationPipeline` currently throws for `push/pull`.
 The scaffolding ensures config references remain consistent while we translate the full encode/analyse flow.

 ## Action Plan